INSTANT ASSET WRITE-OFF UP TO $150,000 PER ASSET – EXTENDED UNTIL DECEMBER 31!

 What I need to do?

-Contact us TODAY to discuss your specific needs & how you can TAKE FULL ADVANTAGE of this ONE OFF Tax benefit before 30th June 2020.
+Contact us TODAY to discuss your specific needs & how you can TAKE FULL ADVANTAGE of this Tax benefit before 31 December 2020.

 *Individual circumstances may differ, so we recommend speaking with your accountant to check if this scheme applies to you.